Leonard Fournette Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 Matchup vs. New York

-- Over his two career matchups against the Giants, Fournette averaged 46.5 rushing yards per game, 18.0 fewer yards than his over/under in Monday's game.
+- Over his two career matchups against them, Fournette has averaged 46.5 rushing yards per game versus the Giants, 18.0 fewer than his over/under in Monday's game.

-- In terms of defending against the run, the Giants are 21st in the league, allowing 122.6 yards per game.
+- In terms of defending against the run, the Giants are 21st in the league, giving up 122.6 yards per game.

-- This season the Giants are ranked eighth in the league in rushing touchdowns allowed (seven).
+- This season the Giants have allowed seven rushing TDs.
+They are ranked eighth in the NFL in that category.

 Recent Performances